KSWB-TV: Sale to Tribune and WB and CW affiliation

 On January 24, 2006, Time Warner and CBS Corporation announced that the two companies would shut down the broadcast networks that they had respectively owned, The WB and UPN, and create a new merged network, The CW, to begin that September.
-With the announcement, The CW signed a ten-year affiliation agreement with Tribune Broadcasting for 16 of the group's 19 WB affiliates, with KSWB-TV named as the network's San Diego affiliate.
+With the announcement, The CW signed a ten-year affiliation agreement with Tribune Broadcasting for 16 of the group's stations, with KSWB-TV named as the network's San Diego affiliate.